Do RVers Benefit from AARP Discounts?

 Membership benefits and AARP discounts

-Membership provides a variety of discounts and savings including a 10% discount on qualifying pharmaceutical products at Walgreens, or Walmart, and Vision Care at Target.
+Membership provides a variety of discounts and savings.
+It includes a 10% discount on qualifying pharmaceutical products at Walgreens, or Walmart, and Vision Care at Target.
 Discounts are also available on hearing aids, dental care, long term health insurance, supplemental health insurance, home, auto, property, and pet insurance.

-AARP members also have access to free online games and a wide range of interactive online classes and events for entertainment, education, job tips, self-improvement, and fun.
-The AAPR website and magazine include a wide selection of articles about investing, retirement planning, money management, and other financial discussions and resources, which could benefit people of all ages.
+AARP members also have access to free online games.
+They also enjoy a wide range of online classes and events for entertainment, education, job tips, self-improvement, and fun.
+The AAPR website and magazine include a wide selection of articles about investing, retirement planning, money management, and other financial discussions and resources.
+These benefits can benefit people of all ages.

-Perhaps people who have not yet reached retirement age would benefit the most from some of this sage advice and this fact alone might be reason enough for people to join well before they reach the traditional age of retirement.
+Perhaps people who have not yet reached retirement age would benefit the most from some of this sage advice.
+This fact alone might be reason enough for people to join before retirement.

 Does AARP offer camping discounts?